tliron/em-dash/README.md

 **WORK IN PROGRESS, DO NOT USE**

-An enhanced GNOME Shell desktop dash, implemented as a GNOME Shell extension.
+An enhanced GNOME Shell desktop dash, implemented as a GNOME Shell extension, for GNOME Shell version 3.24 and above.

-It's primary function is to move the dash out of the overview and into the **top panel** or dock it on an **edge** of one of the **monitors**.
+Its primary function is to move the dash out of the overview and into the **top panel** or dock it on an **edge** of one of the **monitors**.

-It supports any number of icons: when there are too many, it will let you scroll through them.
-(The built-in dash keeps shrinking the icons in order to fit more, until it reaches a minimum icon size and then stops showing extra icons...)

 Also, Em—Dash provides the following *optional* features for the icons:

+* Handle any number of icons: when there are too many, it will let you scroll through them.
+(The built-in dash keeps shrinking the icons in order to fit more, until it reaches a minimum icon size and then stops showing extra icons).
 * Show windows from **all of the workspaces** (like the built-in dash) or only from the **current workspace**.
 * **Highlight** the currently focused application with a color-appropriate backlight (a feature borrowed from the Unity desktop).
-* Show dots for **how many** windows are open (the built-in dash only shows a line if *any* are open).
+* Indicate **how many** windows are open using a dotted line (the built-in dash only shows a full line if *any* are open).
 * Move the **activities button** from the top panel to the dash.
 * Change the behavior of **left-click** and **middle-click** on the dash icons: launch (like the built-in dash), launch/hide, or cycle/hide.